Panattack/Pacepal/markdown/Results-Statistics.md

 - to String
 ---
 ## *Statistics*
-This class is has two different uses.
+>This class is has two different uses.
 First , as an object that the client gets its results from the master .
-Secondly , it hold the global values of the users .Of course its Serializable and it contains 8 variables:
+Secondly , it hold the global values of the users .

+It contains 8 variables:

 - The average variables of all the users
     1. Global Average Time